-Figure 2-8 [Program File] Group Box after the Selection of Multiple Files for Programming
+Figure 2-8 [Program and User Key Files] Group Box after the Selection of Multiple Files for Programming

-(1) Program Files
+(1) File Name

 Only the file names are displayed when multiple files have been selected.
-That is, the path is separately displayed.
+When a selected file includes offset or address information, the information is appended as eight hexadecimal digits "XXXXXXXX" at the end of the displayed file name.